Dart-Flutter-Pub-dev/dalocale/README.md

 ## Installation

-Add the following dependencies to your `pubspec.yaml`:
+Add the following dependency to your `pubspec.yaml`:

 ```yaml
 dependencies: